alexerlandsson/search-filter.js/README.md

 ```

 When you're done, minify the file if you want to use the minified version in production.

+The filter-value should be set to the search term(s) that should be filtered. **Make sure this value is set in lowercase to not make it case sensitive**.

 **2. Add the javascript to your html**